eyzmeng/eyzmeng/README.md

   (including GitHub).
 But if you must have *me* become a sycophant of big corporations, I assure you that you will be disappointed.
 * I enjoy open file formats and open protocols.
-I despite Walled Gardens, undocumented database schemas, obfuscated JavaScript, and more.
+I despite Walled Gardens, proprietary database schemas, obfuscated JavaScript, and more.
 I despite software used to spy on, control, collect personally identifiable information of, and/or manipulate people.
   While I *deeply respect* your choice if you choose to keep *your*